Blowup driven by critical balance in a differential kinetic model of gravity wave turbulence: From kinetic equation to

 Reducing to a DAM in the manner of \cite{DyachenkoNewellPushkarevZakharov1992}, the difference $n_4-n_5$ becomes a derivative $\omega\partial_\omega n$, the coefficient $\tilde{T}$ introduces a factor of $\omega^{\beta/\alpha}$, and the integration over a single independent momentum introduces a factor $\omega^{d/\alpha}$.
 The remaining integration introduces a second constant $C_2$, which is proportional to $g^{-2}$ in the gravity wave case.\footnote{Note that $C_1$ has absorbed a factor of the small parameter $1/N$ in the large $N$ approach, but $C_2$ is of order $1$.} In total the DAM in terms of $E$ is modified to

-This is the $N$-DAM investigated in the main body, apart from the appearance of the additional parameters $C_1$ and $C_2$.
-Note that $C_1$ is real and positive, but $C_2$ is complex in general, $C_2=|C_2|e^{i\phi}$.
+This is the $N$-DAM investigated in the main body, except from the presence of the additional parameters $C_1$ and $C_2$.
+Here $C_1$ is real and positive, but $C_2$ is complex in general, and may be written as $C_2=|C_2|e^{i\phi}$.
 We may eliminate the explicit appearance of $C_1, |C_2|$ by working with rescaled quantities

-In the form of the $N$-DAM discussed in the text we use these rescaled quantities exclusively, and omit the tildes.
+In the formulation of the $N$-DAM used throughout the text, we use these rescaled quantities exclusively, and omit the tildes. \cm This derivation highlights that the phase $\phi$ is not introduced \emph{ad hoc}, but instead emerges as the phase of a complex constant $C_2$ generated by the renormalized interaction coefficient in Eq.~\eqref{eq:A8}. \cb